ONE A DAY PROJECT 2014 - COLOUR SERIES and BOOK

-In Dec 2013 I conjurred up a new application of the long tradition of ephemeral art / land art using an intimate scale and my phone camera to post a daily practice.
+In Dec 2013 I happened upon a new application of the long tradition of ephemeral art / land art using an intimate scale and my phone camera to post a daily practice.

 The 1st ingredient was that I was moving house and didn't have a studio for some time - so I went outdoors to create.

-The 2nd ingredient was the compositional insights I had gleaned from a 25 yr practice of assembling small-scale studio works with natural materials.
+The 2nd ingredient was a compositional rigour I had gleaned from a 25 yr practice of assembling small-scale studio works with natural materials.

 The 3rd ingredient was when I found that I could quickly compose ephemeral works outdoors using whatever materials presented themselves in any place or site by working spontaneously on an intimate scale.

-The 4th ingredient was using no tools other than my mobile phone and digital camera to fuse the wider elements of nature with the microcosmic elements of my assemblages.
+The 4th ingredient was using no tools other than my mobile phone to fuse the wider elements of nature with the microcosmic elements of my assemblages.
 I could then combine the greater environment as ‘companion’ elements in the resulting photographic image, ie clouds, shadow, refections, wind, rain.

 The 5th ingredient was the immediacy of being able to upload the image across social media and receive instant feedback.
 This was new and exciting for me after years of relative solitude working for long periods on a single show - this instant communication was playful and liberating.

-' T H E R E C I P E / F O R M U L A '
+' T H E R E C I P E '

 one ephemeral artwork a day for one year